Pay Attention to the Pancreas

 The pancreas is part of the digestive system regulating all of those sugary sweets that we consume, including fruit.
 It produces insulin, enzymes and hormones to break down our food.
 If the pancreas is not working well, diabetes can develop.

 Another problem that can develop is pancreatic cancer.
 A cancer that proves deadly with no monitoring system…yet.

 I don’t know about you, but I like to remain hopeful about what’s to come.
 With millions of dollars walking toward cancer research each year, something has to be discovered soon.

 A few years ago, I read that a teenager named a Jack Andraka was working on a diagnostic tool in order to detect pancreatic cancer early.
 I cannot figure out what has become of his mesothelin test strips, but hope his idea leads to a preliminary screening method.
 Moreover, the National Cancer Institute reported the following in June of this year:

 In the clinical trial, called POLO, participants who received olaparib (Lynparza) following standard chemotherapy lived for a median of 7.4 months without their pancreatic cancer progressing compared with 3.8 months for those who received a placebo after chemotherapy.

-Olaparib is in the same group of drugs called PARB Inhibitors, used to treat other BRCA positive women with breast and ovarian cancers.
+Olaparib is in the same group of drugs called PARB Inhibitors, used to treat some BRCA positive women with breast and ovarian cancers.
 Unfortunately, this drug only creates a delay and has yet to improve survival.

 Another study only recommends a one time MRI based screening at age 50 for BRCA2+ who have a family history of pancreatic andenocarcinoma.
 The results can increase survival anywhere from 3-260 days, so not heavily recommended at this point unless you have had 3 or more relatives with the disease.
 Still, a family history of pancreatic cancer combined with a BRCA genetic mutation warrants high risk screening.